Erts57/Userscript/docs/DOCUMENTATION.md

 }
 ```
 This set of code makes a button change the style of a button using the id of *red* to the color yellow.

+Some example scripts can be found in the [example folder](https://github.com/erts57/userscript/example).